 - 1. Students should be familiar with representative literary and cultural texts within a significant number of historical, political, geographical and cultural contexts. - 2.
 Students should be able to apply critical and theoretical approaches to the reading and analysis of literary and cultural texts in multiple genres. - 3.
-Students should be able to identify, analyze, interpreted and describe the critical ideas, values and themes that appear in different literary texts. - 4.
-Students should be able to write analytically in variety of formats including descriptive writing, research papers and reflective writing. - 5.
-Students should be able to ethically gather and synthesize information's from a variety of written and electronic sources. - 6.
-Students should be able to synchronies technology with literature. - 7.
+Students should be able to identify, analyze, interpret and describe the critical ideas, values and themes that appear in different literary texts. - 4.
+Students should be able to write analytically in variety of formats including descriptive writing, research papers and reflective writing. - 6.
+Students should be able to synchronize technology with literature. - 7.
 Students will be prepared for higher education and the wide range career in educational institution. - 8.
 Students will be able to know about Religion, Society, Culture and development of the Bengali Literature use in prose, poetry, drama, short story and novel. - 9.
 To make students aware about basic textual nuances of Medieval and Modern Bengali Literature.